 Conditions play a big part in lure and color selection but we have our favorite spinning lures to bring on the strikes and never leave home without them.
 Our main target species are brown trout and rainbow trout, and these are some of the best trout lures we have in our tackle box.
 Read on to find out top choices:

-The lures come in a wide variety of patterns so there are a couple of things to look out for before you tie up.
+The lures come in a wide variety of patterns so there are a couple of things to look out for before you tie up and go trout fishing.

-On a bright day with water running clear you don’t want to go for anything too flashy.
-Remember you are trying to mimic natural trout bait so stick to something dullish and you will get on the fish.
+On a bright day with waters running clear you don’t want to go for anything too flashy.
+Remember you are trying to mimic natural trout bait like larger insects so stick to something dullish or black and you will get on the fish.